Graphic Design

 This is my redesigned perfume carton as seen below.
 As I mentioned there, I completely rethought the theme and changed the graphics entirely.
 At this time, I had become interested in Great Blue Herons, in awe of such a large majestic bird being a common sight in lakes and rivers right here in Virginia.
 I also noticed that they are common subject of artwork, specifically paintings hung in coastal hotels.
 With that, I decided to base the package off of a beach house and implement the heron as the logo a simple yet recognizable logo.
 I used the materials tool in Adobe Illustrator to set a wood texture background which I colored blue.
 I also placed most of the text inside white outlined boxes to look like windows.
 The palette is monochromatic, providing a sophisticated look, except for the two splashes of orange denoting important, product-specifying information.

 This graphics based project involved creating an alternate design for a music album of my choice.
-I decided to redo Jason Isbell's Southeastern, a beautiful and compilation about finding sobriety, falling in love, and confronting death.
+I decided to redo Jason Isbell's Southeastern, a beautiful compilation about finding sobriety, falling in love, and confronting death.
 I spent a lot of time grappling with how to visually represent these intricate themes.
 I settled on a less is more approach, depicting a magnolia flower growing out of a bottle of Jack Daniel's whiskey.
 This is tied into Isbell's prior habit of drinking whiskey during shows as well as the lyric in Cover Me Up "'till someone needs medical help or the magnolia's bloom," in which magnolia flowers may represent the flowers placed on the casket Isbell would have ended up in had he not committed to rehab.
 I've interpreted this visual as a symbol of duality and hope, representing how something beautiful can come out of an ugly past.
 Alternatively, it could be viewed as appearing healthy on the outside despite that image being supported by maladaptive behaviors.
 I like that this cover is ambiguous enough to be interpreted in many different ways, allowing it to be impactful to individual experiences just like the music it illustrates.

 This was the first project for my Design Fundamentals in Packaging class which was focused on graphics.
 The first version on the left utilized lines to create an interesting visual effect.
 However, due to not having any significance towards the product, I later opted to create a pattern of faint raspberry outlines as seen in the image on the right.
 This project represented a significant improvement in the quality of my graphics, with advancements such as utilizing image tracing, using greater text contrast, and boldly placing graphics outside of color boxes.